Roam Pal

 Image: Wikimedia Commons, via Wikipedia ‘Windsor Castle’

-The Queen's Berkshire home for 900 years — grand State Apartments and St George's Chapel.
+The Queen's Berkshire home for 900 years.
+See the grand State Apartments and St George's Chapel.

-The largest and oldest inhabited castle on earth, a royal residence since William the Conqueror, with sumptuous State Apartments, St George's Chapel and the Changing of the Guard.
+This is the largest and oldest inhabited castle on earth.
+It has been a royal residence since William the Conqueror.
+Inside are the richly decorated State Apartments and St George's Chapel.
+You can also watch the Changing of the Guard.

 Partial wheelchair access